Tanq16/tanq16/README.md

 # Hi, I'm Tanishq 👋

-### I'm a student at Georgia Tech pursuing my Master's in Cybersecurity.

-### I'm currently learning stuff like Binary Exploitation, Networking Infrastructure, Secure designs and Scapy.
+### I'm a Cybersecurity Practician working as a Security Engineer and a graduate from Georgia Tech.

 ## Visit my [Portfolio](https://tanishq.page) to know more!